Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Introduction

+Later on the evaluation of the $t^M_4$-coefficient was done in \cite{Marquard:2016dcn} with higher precision than in \cite{Marquard:2015qpa} and for a much larger number of flavors in the range $0\leq n_l \leq 20$.
+The central values of terms $t^M_{4, 0}$ and $t^M_{4, 1}$, being also extracted in \cite{Marquard:2016dcn} from the fitting of the numerical results for $t^M_4$ at the fixed number of $n_l$, agree with the ones obtained with the help of the LSM and presented in the ``Note added'' of \cite{Kataev:2015gvt} and in \cite{Kataev:2018sjv}.

-Despite the apparent smallness of the four-loop corrections to the on-shell-$\overline{\rm{MS}}$ heavy quark mass relation, its knowledge is important both from phenomenological and theoretical points of view.
-Indeed, the asymptotic nature of the PT relation between pole and $\overline{\rm{MS}}$-scheme running masses, which is governed by the dominant $u=1/2$ infrared renormalon contributions to the Borel image for this relation discovered in the works \cite{Bigi:1994em, Beneke:1994sw}, makes it necessary to specify explicitly the concrete order of manifestation of this asymptotic behavior in the definite cases when the charm, bottom and top-quark masses are considered.
-This is important since in the non-asymptotic regime the higher order perturbative QCD effects are substantial for estimates of theoretical uncertainties of pole bottom and top-quark masses.
+Despite the apparent smallness of the four-loop corrections to the on-shell-$\overline{\rm{MS}}$ heavy quark mass relation, its knowledge is important from both phenomenological and theoretical points of view.
+Indeed, the asymptotic nature of the PT series\footnote{See a well-known Dyson's pioneering work \cite{Dyson:1952tj} on this topic.} for the relation between the pole and running masses, which is governed by the dominant $u=1/2$ infrared renormalon contributions to the Borel image of this relation (discovered in \cite{Bigi:1994em, Beneke:1994sw}), leads to the factorial growth of the coefficients $t^M_k$ at the large orders $k$.
+This fast increase is associated with the sensitivity of the pole mass to small momenta, due to which it suffers from the large perturbative corrections \cite{Beneke:1994rs, Beneke:1994sw}.
+On the contrary, the running mass, defined within the $\overline{\rm{MS}}$-scheme, depends on the ultraviolet (UV) subtraction of divergences only and, therefore, does not contain the infrared (IR) renormalon contributions.
+In this regard, it is very important to know in the specific physical studies when the asymptotic behavior will begin to manifest itself in the definite cases of the charm, bottom and top quarks.

+As follows from the results of \cite{Gray:1990yh, Avdeev:1997sz, Fleischer:1998dw, Melnikov:2000qh, Chetyrkin:1999qi} for the $c$-quark the asymptotic behavior of the on-shell-$\overline{\rm{MS}}$ relation reveals itself in the rather low orders of PT, namely in the second or third order (depending on the normalization point).
+Therefore, in the modern high-precision studies it is more preferable to use the concept of its running mass with the value extracted e.g. in \cite{Chetyrkin:2009fv, Chetyrkin:2010ic, Dehnadi:2011gc, Kiyo:2015ufa, Alekhin:2017kpj, Mateu:2017hlz}.